area4lib/area4/CONTRIBUTING.md

 ## Work-in-progress pull requests

-If you open a pull request that is still a work in progress, please put `[WIP]` or `WIP:` in the title.
+If you open a pull request that is still a work in progress, please put `WIP:` in the title.
 You can also use the new GitHub pull request drafting feature.
-It will make the work-in-progress bot keep its status check at pending.
 This helps us out a ton as we know that a PR is NOT ready for merge.

 ## Code quality

 Please keep your code as readable as possible.
-We have apps to help out with this such as [Lambda Lint](https://lambdalint.github.io) to lint code.
+We have apps to help out with this such as [Fussy Fox](https://lambdalint.github.io) to lint code.
 Where possible please abide by their feedback.

 ## Divider style